Euphonium Recital No 68

 Whilst I enjoyed the whole concert this was the piece that stood out for me.
 It reminded me of Bolero in its tones and the feeling of the movement of the sensual evocative dance.
 The difference is that Bolero is slow and deliberate and builds in volume and feeling whereas Ritual Fire Dance is is busier and builds in urgency to the sudden point where the ghost is gone.

 In the evening I found this piece on YouTube performed by a Polish symphony orchestra and I thought that the fullness of sound would outshine the efforts of Charley and Malcolm but no. the two renditions were just different and I liked both.
-To listen to the version by Charley and Malcolm recorded at St Mary's Church click on the button below:
+Here is a recording of Charley and Malcolm’s version:

 Malcolm Stowell began organ studies under the late Dr Leslie Smith of Eton Parish Church and continued with Alistair Sampson of Eton College.
 He has been Organist and Choirmaster at St Mary’s Church for the past 30 years (from 2017).
 In 1990 he founded the series of Saturday lunchtime concerts.